Feohr/refer/README.md

 ## Contributing

-Any contributions wether big or small are welcomed whole-heartedly.
-Your involvement in refer is encouraged.
-If you wish to help, please refer to [_Contribution guidelines_](./CONTRIBUTING.md).
+Any contributions whether big or small are welcomed whole-heartedly.
+If you wish to help, please refer to the [_Contribution guidelines_](./CONTRIBUTING.md).

 ## License